Advandz/Advandz/README.md

 /helpers			- where all helpers are located
 /language			- each language has its own directory in here
 	/en_us			- the default language directory
-/lib				- where all core minPHP files are located /plugins			- where all minPHP plugins are stored /vendors			- where vendor code is placed (i.e. third party libraries)
+/lib				- where all core files are located
+/plugins			- where all plugins are stored
+/vendors			- where vendor code is placed (i.e. third party libraries)
 </pre>